Zierax/Axiom-LRM/README.md

-# Axiom-LRM: The End of Probabilistic Guessing (It will be opensource in 3-4 weeks)
+# Axiom-LRM: The End of Probabilistic Guessing

 **Axiom-LRM** is not a Language Model; it is a **Reasoning Engine**.